nimiq/keyguard/README.md

 The best way is to use a configuration file, which has to be placed in the `config` folder, and pass its name as an argument to the build script. `yarn build local` uses `local.conf`.
 Some sample files are provided.

-You can also set those values in your server configuration via environment variables.
+If you have a CI (Continuous Integration) which builds on your webserver, you can also set those values in your server's configuration via environment variables.
 Please refer to your server's configuration, e.g. [https://httpd.apache.org/docs/2.4/env.html] for Apache.

+In any case, please note that those settings are compile-time, so you have to rebuild to update them.

 ## I18n usage